Amateur Photographer verdict

 Samsung Galaxy S22 next to the dual camera Nothing Phone 1.
 Photo: Joshua Waller

-Now that the Samsung Galaxy S22 is available for around $450 / £450 (or less, renewed!), this makes it incredible value for money, at roughly half the price when it was first released.
+Given its current prices Samsung Galaxy S22 (or less, renewed!), this makes it great value for money; less than half the price it was when first released.
 It offers an impressive set of cameras, a good selfie camera with autofocus, and a flagship phone design, with all the features you’d expect on a flagship.

 Amateur Photographer Recommended 4.5 stars